Rest-Frame Optical Emission Lines in z~3.5 Lyman Break selected Galaxies: The Ubiquity of Unusually High [OIII]/Hbeta

 \item Every galaxy in our primary sample has a detected emission line.
 Three out of the {\bf nine} galaxies without a known redshift were also detected, pointing to the possibility of a more general survey of galaxies based on a photometric redshift selection alone.

-\item The relation between the equivalent width of H$\beta$ and the specific star-formation rate from fitting a spectral energy distribution matches the expectation for a population with a specific star-formation rate of $\sim$1 Gyr$^{-1}$, if the dust properties are modeled by the relation of \citet{calzetti2000}.

-\item Using the standard \citet{meurer1999} dust correction based on the UV continuum slope $\beta$, the star-formation rates from the UV and those inferred from the H$\beta$ line flux agree very well.
-This implies that the star-formation properties of these galaxies have been relatively constant on time-scales of $\sim$10-30 Myr, with no evidence for bursty star-formation in these sources.

 \item The ratio of [\ion{O}{3}] to H$\beta$ is much higher, \frat\, than in similar mass star-forming galaxies in the local universe.
 When we combine our results with other $z\sim3$ samples, the ensemble of \ncomb\ galaxies has a median value of \fratall, unlike the values of 0.3 to 1 found in the local universe.
-This implies that the typical conditions for star-formation at $z\sim3.5$ for UV bright galaxies are very different than in the local universe, requiring either much higher ionization parameters, higher electron density, a harder ionizing flux and a different N/O ratio to explain along with lower gas-phase metallicities for the HII regions.
+This implies that the typical conditions for star-formation at $z\sim3.5$ for UV bright galaxies are very different than in the local universe.
+These values require a combination of higher ionization parameters, higher electron density, a harder ionizing flux and a different N/O ratio to explain along with lower gas-phase metallicities for the HII regions.

 \item The line ratio of [\ion{O}{3}] to H$\beta$ is strongly correlated with specific star-formation in the local universe.
 A tail of local galaxies with the highest sSFRs shows elevated line ratios similar to what we find for $z\sim4$ galaxies, thus linking our high-redshift sources with the physical conditions of $z\sim0$ galaxies.
-This correlation of sSFR and line ratio implies that local physics within star-forming regions appears to be correlated with the larger scale rate of star formation across a broad range in galaxy mass scales.
+This correlation of sSFR and line ratio implies that local physics within star-forming regions appears to be correlated with the larger scale rate of star-formation across a broad range in galaxy mass scales.

 \end{itemize}